david-bakin/website/gitpod/docs/config-docker.md

 # Custom Docker Image

-By default, Gitpod uses a standard Docker Image called [`Workspace-Full`](https://github.com/gitpod-io/workspace-images/blob/481f7600b725e0ab507fbf8377641a562a475625/dazzle.yaml#L18) as the foundation for workspaces.
-Workspaces started based on this default image come pre-installed with Docker, Nix, Go, Java, Node.js, C/C++, Python, Ruby, Rust, PHP as well as tools such as Homebrew, Tailscale, Nginx and several more.
+By default, Gitpod uses a standard workspace Docker image called [`workspace-full`](https://github.com/gitpod-io/workspace-images/blob/main/dazzle.yaml) as the foundation for workspaces.
+For convience Docker, Nix, Go, Java, Node.js, C/C++, Python, Ruby, Rust, PHP as well as tools such as Homebrew, Tailscale, Nginx and several more are pre-installed.

-If this image does not include the tools you need for your project, you can provide a public Docker image or your own [Dockerfile](#using-a-dockerfile).
-This provides you with the flexibility to install the tools & libraries required for your project.
+If the Gitpod default workspace image does not include the tools you need for your project then you can install them during boot via a [Start Task](/docs/config-start-tasks) but that means people who use your project will have to wait whilst software installs before they become productive...

+Thus we instead recommend configuring your project with any public Docker image (and [pinning the version](https://nickjanetakis.com/blog/docker-tip-18-please-pin-your-docker-image-versions)) or [configuring Gitpod]((#using-a-dockerfile)) to use a `Dockerfile` that is stored within your projects source control tree that installs the tools & libraries required for your project.

+## Caveats

-> **Note:** Gitpod supports Debian/Ubuntu based Docker images.
-Alpine images do not include [libgcc and libstdc++](https://code.visualstudio.com/docs/remote/linux#_tips-by-linux-distribution) which breaks Visual Studio Code.
-See also [Issue #3356](https://github.com/gitpod-io/gitpod/issues/3356).
+> ⚠️ **VS Code Browser:** Alpine linux docker containers do not include [libgcc and libstdc++](https://code.visualstudio.com/docs/remote/linux#_tips-by-linux-distribution) which breaks Visual Studio Code.
+See also [issue #3356](https://github.com/gitpod-io/gitpod/issues/3356).

 ## Configure a public Docker image